parulhardaha/github-connector/README.md

    pip install -r requirements.txt
    ```

-4. Create a `.env` file in the project root with your GitHub token:
+4. Create a `.env` file in the project root with GitHub token:

    ```text
    GITHUB_TOKEN=ghp_...your_token_here...
    ```

-   Note: Use a personal access token with `repo` scope to create issues on private repositories.
-For public-only operations, a token is optional but recommended to increase rate limits.

 ## How to run